inriver named “leader” in new 2024-2025 IDC MarketScape for PIM Vendors | Download now >

 What is product information?

 In the simplest terms, product information refers to the wide range of data created by and associated with, a product.
 It is any metric, attribute, visual asset, content, or data point, which could make the product unique, identifiable, trackable, or simply more understandable to audiences at different stages of the product journey.
-Everything from food items to computer software has a huge range of information associated with it.
+Everything from food items to computer software has a huge range of product details associated with it.

 Brands and manufacturers use product information to create products to a certain specification, track their progress through the production line and understand the volumes that need to be produced.
 They can also leverage product information to drive sales, support customers with after-sales services, and internally track information like stock levels.
-And, of course, customers ultimately decide which products to buy based on the product information available.
+And, of course, customers ultimately decide which products to buy based on the product details available.

 It’s clear to see, therefore, that product information is essential to every aspect of a product’s journey.